deic-dk/pod_manifests/caddy_sciencedata.md

 By providing a public SSH key you can access your container via SSH.

-The image is built from our [image repository](https://github.com/deic-dk/sciencedata_images) and hosted in our in-house docker registry.
+The image is pulled from our [image repository](https://github.com/deic-dk/sciencedata_images) and hosted in our in-house docker registry.